Graduate Application

 II.2.
 Our program

 The WPI-SKCM2 offers 5-year PhD-degree programs (with 2-year master-degree obtained automatically as an intermediate step).
-SKCM2 students will be expected to take a set of core courses developed by the institute and may also take courses taught by other graduate programs at HU such as physics, chemistry, biology, earth science and cosmology, and mathematics to meet the program coursework requirements.
+WPI-SKCM2 students will be expected to take a set of core courses developed by the institute and may also take courses taught by other graduate programs at HU such as physics, chemistry, biology, earth science and cosmology, and mathematics to meet the program coursework requirements.

 Programs start in April and October of each academic year.